-Accounting principles generally accepted in the United States of America ("GAAP") require management to evaluate tax positions taken and recognize a tax liability if it is more likely than not that an uncertain tax position would not be sustained upon examination by various federal and state taxing authorities.
-Management has analyzed the tax positions taken by the Foundation, and has concluded that as of June 30, 2019 and 2018, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the accompanying financial statements.
+GAAP requires management to evaluate tax positions taken and recognize a tax liability if it is more likely than not that an uncertain tax position would not be sustained upon examination by various federal and state taxing authorities.
+Management has analyzed the tax positions taken by the Foundation, and has concluded that as of June 30, 2020 and 2019, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the accompanying financial statements.
 The Foundation is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.

-The Foundation filed its federal and state income tax returns for periods through June 30, 2018.
+The Foundation filed its federal and state income tax returns for periods through June 30, 2019.
 These income tax returns are generally open to examination by the relevant taxing authorities for a period of three years from the later of the date the return was filed or its due date (including approved extensions).

-(k) Performance indicator
+(j) Performance indicator

 The statements of activities and changes in net assets include a performance indicator, excess of revenue over expenses.
-Changes in net assets without donor restrictions which would be excluded from the performance indicator include net assets released from restriction and contributions to supported affiliates.
+Changes in net assets without donor restrictions which would be excluded from the performance indicator include contributions to supported affiliates.